donkassim/quranstudy/tafsir-references.md

 1. **Creation of Death and Life**:
    - Ibn Kathir discusses why death is mentioned before life
    - Al-Tabari presents various interpretations of "best in deeds" (quality vs. quantity)
+   - Tabatabai examines the ontological reality of death as a created entity, not merely absence of life

 2. **Flawless Creation**:
    - Al-Zamakhshari provides detailed linguistic analysis of terms for flaws/cracks
    - Sayyid Qutb connects this passage to contemplation of natural world
+   - Tabatabai explores the philosophical implications of perfection in creation and rational investigation

 3. **Earth Made Subservient**:
    - Al-Qurtubi discusses the legal and ethical implications of human stewardship
    - Maududi relates this to modern environmental considerations
+   - Tabatabai analyzes the concept of "tame" (dhalul) as serviceability rather than complete submission

 #### Recommended Tafsir Sections:
 - [[tafsir/ibn-kathir/mulk-death-life]] - Ibn Kathir on creation of death and life
 - [[tafsir/fi-zilal/mulk-creation]] - Sayyid Qutb on contemplating creation
+- [[tafsir/almizan/mulk-creation-concepts]] - Tabatabai's philosophical analysis of sovereignty and creation

 ### Surah An-Naba (Chapter 78)